Get to Know Lisa Larson

 We also hosted Julien fall of 2003.
 He was a wonderful French student visiting as part of my son’s French class student exchange program.
 We still communicate regularly, and he has since become a nurse “like Lisa!”
 I hope to visit him and his family in Saint-Etienne France one day.
 Some of the most challenging things during my cancer journey were losing my hair (though it did make getting ready for the days much quicker), nausea, fatigue, and the ever present chemo “metallic” taste in my mouth.

-In addition to caring for your own family, you’re also caring for a parent.
-What has that been like?
-What are some things that stand out?
 My mom was diagnosed with Parkinson’s disease in 2016, a year after my dad passed.
 She didn’t start having major symptoms until about four years later.
 Unfortunately, progression of her disease included severe dementia as well as physical issues.

 My two sisters and I had to move her to a care facility in the midst of COVID because she/we were no longer able to meet her needs at home.
 Moving her at that time was extremely difficult for us and especially so for her.
 In addition to the changes she was facing with Parkinson’s, she now also had to deal with a new environment and the isolation COVID precipitated.